bgu-frontend/hw4-security/README.md

 If you were using cookies in hw3:

 1. Follow through the Logrocket website above, and make a version of the code that enables a CSRF attack. commit the code with the message "vulnerable site".
-If you used local storage for user authentication.
 2. Implement the attack, make sure it works, and document the details in a "CSRF_readme.txt" file of how to run the malicious script.
 3. then implement the protection. make sure the attack now fails.